The intelligence layer for your AI API stack

 DevOps & Platform Engineers

-Deploy as a ~25 MB sidecar with zero SaaS dependencies.
+Deploy as a ~13 MB binary (<50 MB RAM) with zero SaaS dependencies.
 Use the SQLite database as a Grafana data source or pipe the REST API into your existing monitoring stack.

 Get up and running in minutes